fakob/MoviePrint_v004/MoviePrintStructure.md

 * in componentDidUpdate
   * getThumbsForFile if there is a file which needsThumbs
   	* --> dispatch addIntervalSheet
-    * ipc receive-get-thumbs
     * when last thumb while saveAllMoviePrints then set status to readyForPrinting
   * ipc action-save-MoviePrint if there is a file which is readyForPrinting
     * set status to printing
     * saveMoviePrint